MicrosoftDocs/learn/learn-pr/azure/design-your-migration-to-azure/includes/2-plan-your-azure-migration.md

 ### Analyze running costs

-Using **Azure Cost Management** you can start analyzing your Azure costs at any level your choose.
+Using **Azure Cost Management** you can start analyzing your Azure costs at different management scopes.
 For example, by choosing subscriptions in the portal, you can see a breakdown of all the resources for that subscription.
 Or you could view a resource group, and again see all the costs associated with all the resources in just the selected group.

 ![Screenshot of the cost analysis section of the Azure portal, showing a resource group](../media/2-cost-analysis.png)